Inverse of divergence and homogenization of compressible Navier-Stokes equations in randomly perforated domains: Setting and the Main Results

 and, up to a subsequence, the zero extensions satisfy

 where the limit $[\rho,\vb u]$ is a renormalized finite energy weak solution to the problem \eqref{eq:NS} in the limit domain $D$ provided $\frac{\gamma -6 }{2\gamma - 3}\alpha > 3$. \end{theorem}

+The restriction $M\geq 3$ is made in order to construct suitable cut-off functions, as will be clear from the proof of Lemma \ref{lm:cutoff} later on.
 Using Theorem~\ref{thm:MainBog} and Lemma~\ref{lm:cutoff}, which are the only two spots in the proof where the structure of the perforation plays any role, the proof of Theorem~\ref{thm:main} follows verbatim as in~\cite{LuSchwarzacher}.
 To manifest how Theorem~\ref{thm:MainBog} and Lemma~\ref{lm:cutoff} are actually applied, in Section~\ref{sec:ApplNSE} we will formulate a similar (but simpler) homogenization statement for the stationary case and sketch its proof.